List of alien races in Marvel Comics: Ataraxians

-The Ataraxians are a race of aliens from the planet Ataraxia in the Negative Zone.
-First appeared in Annihilation: Super-Skrull #2.
+The Ataraxians are a species from the planet Ataraxia in the Negative Zone.

 Autocrons

-First appearing in Machine Man, the Autocrons are a humanoid race with blue-black skin, two-toed feet, and an average height of 6'5".
+The Autocrons are a humanoid species with blue-black skin, two-toed feet, and an average height of 6'5".
 Their bodies are iron-based rather than carbon-based, and they possess superhuman strength and durability.
 Their government is ruled by a world-computer (and their level of technology is more than Earth's); their culture is imperialistic, militaristic, and orderly.
 They are native to Cron, which possess a gravity and atmospheric density almost three times greater than Earth's, and the atmosphere has a high methane content.
 Cron is rich in metallic ores and only has 4% surface water; mechanized cities cover 85% of the planet.

 Axi-Tun

-First appearing in Fantastic Four, the Axi-Tun are a humanoid race that appears much like tall humans, with an average height of 6'4".
-They live on the planet Tun.
+The Axi-Tun are a humanoid species from the planet Tun.
 Axi-Tun have energy-manipulating powers.
 Axi-Tun have a level of technology superior to Earth's, with the capability of faster than light travel.
-Four Axi-Tun explorers crash-landed on Earth during World War II, and a Nazi scientist named Werner Schmidt named them after Teutonic gods.
-These Axi-Tun battled the Invaders but committed suicide to keep their technology from falling into human hands.
-Many years later, four Axi-Tun warriors calling themselves "The Four Horsemen of the Apocalypse" attacked Earth but were defeated by the Fantastic Four.

 B

 Ba-Bani

-First appeared in Avengers, the Ba-Bani are a humanoid race with yellow skin and orange or yellow hair.
+The Ba-Bani are a humanoid species with yellow skin and orange or yellow hair.
 They are governed by local military dictatorships, tend to be warlike and engaging in a planet-wide war.
 They are native to the planet Ba-Banis, an Earth-like world which orbits the star Ba.

 Baluurians

-First appearing in Fantastic Four, the Baluurians are a humanoid race, stronger and tougher than humans.
+The Baluurians are a humanoid species with superhuman strength and durability.
 Baluurians are native to the Negative Zone, where they have established an empire.
 Blastaar and his son Burstaar are Baluurians.

 Betans

-First appeared in Godzilla, the Betans are a humanoid race with light purple skin, two-toed feet, and wings which enable them to fly in low-gravity environments.
+The Betans are a humanoid species with light purple skin, two-toed feet, and wings which enable them to fly in low-gravity environments.
 They live on the planet Beta.
 Their technology is superior to that of Earth and they are capable of faster than light travel.
 The people of Beta were engaged in centuries in a war with the neighboring planet Megan.

 Bidoceros

-First appearing in The Incredible Hulk, the Bidoceros have flat bodies with a tube-like vocal protuberance.
+The Bidoceros have flat bodies with a tube-like vocal protuberance.

 Biphasians

-The Biphasians are a race of aliens from the planet Biphasia.
+The Biphasians are a species from the planet Biphasia.

 Birjans

-The Birjans, also known as Landlaks, are a humanoid rock-skinned race from Birj, the sixth moon of the gas giant Marman.
+The Birjans, also known as Landlaks, are a humanoid rock-skinned species from Birj, the sixth moon of the gas giant Marman.
 Terrax is a Birjan.
-The species first appeared in Fantastic Four #211 (October 1979).